Aaron Shea: Retirement

 In June 2007, The Plain Dealer reported Shea was receiving interest from his former team, the Cleveland Browns.
 However, Shea remained unsigned as the 2007 season began.

 In May 2008, Shea officially retired from the NFL.

 He worked for the Browns from 2011 to 2014, and later became an insurance agent.

-Personal
+Personal life

 Shea married the former Caitlin Gibbons in Cleveland on June 21, 2003.
 They have two daughters, Cadence and Ireland and one son Kinzy.

 Shea and his family were involved in a minor car accident on Route 430 in the town of Ellery, New York, near Chautauqua Lake on July 6, 2010.
 All five members of the Shea family escaped injury.